hrushikreddy-chinthareddy/zinnia-hackathon-2026/packages/api-types/README.md

    - add command to `generate-types:all` command
    - add to `exports` object
    - add to `typesVersions` object
-4. Run `pnpm run build` in api-specs root
+4. Run `pnpm run build` in api-types root

+# Updating Types

+Not the SOR Spec: Paste the new json or yaml file into the existing and run `pnpm run build` in api-types root SOR Spec: Grab a json version of the spec (or convert a yaml version into JSON), paste it into api-spec-sor.json, then run `pnpm run build` in api-types root (there's a magic step for the api-spec-sor.json in particular that runs to update type definitions)